zzhangjii/learning-library/workshops/python4atp/LabGuide050.md

     ![](images/050/017.png)

-- Paste in the information matching the values in your notes/config file, then save and exit.
+- Paste in the information matching the values in your notes and config file, then save and exit.

 - Next, open variables.tf